zvanderbosch/nightskies_fork/README.md

 `naturalsky.py` > `Zodiacal()`

 #### Methods:
-This class uses `arcpy` (ArcGIS) to load in the Zodiacal light mosaic generated in the ([previous step](#10-zodiacal-mosaic)) and apply atmospheric extinction scaled by a linear constant.
+This class uses `arcpy` (ArcGIS) to load in the Zodiacal light mosaic generated in a [previous step](#10-zodiacal-mosaic) and apply atmospheric extinction scaled by a linear constant.
 The extincted model is saved to the Griddata directory.

+### 6. Load Observed Sky Brightness Mosaic

+#### Purpose:
+To load in the observed sky brightness mosaic and prepare it for subtraction of the natural sky model.

+#### Source code:
+`naturalsky.py` > `Skybright()`

+#### Methods:
+This class uses `arcpy` (ArcGIS) to load in the observed median-filtered sky brightness mosaic, convert pixel values from mag/arcsec$^2$, project the mosaic into the fisheye equal-area coordinate system, and apply the finished terrain mask.
+This prepares the observed sky brightness mosaic to have the natural sky model subtracted.
+The masked mosaic is saved to the Griddata directory.

+### 7. Combined Natural Sky Model

+#### Purpose:
+To add the component models into a combined natural sky model.

+#### Source code:
+`naturalsky.py` > `AggregateModel()`

+#### Methods:
+This class uses `arcpy` (ArcGIS) to add together the component natural sky models ([Airglow](#2-build-airglow-model), [A.D.L](#3-build-atmospheric-diffuse-light-adl-model), [Galactic](#4-build-galactic-model), and [Zodiacal](#5-build-zodiacal-light-model)) into a combined natural sky model, project the resulting model into the fisheye equal-area coordinate system, and apply the finished terrain mask.
+This prepares the natural sky model subtracto be subtracted from the observed sky brightness mosaic.
+The combined natural sky model is saved to the Griddata directory.

 ### Public domain